 One of the problems of the Lagaris \textit{et al.} approach was its relatively low universality, i.e., for each differential equation, one has to encode the initial or boundary conditions in the network parametrization.
 Although the final solution exactly satisfies the required requirements, the training of such a network could be smoother.
 Therefore, in modern applications, the boundary or initial conditions are introduced as additional contributions to the cost function.
 As a result, the boundary or initial constraints are satisfied by the obtained solution only on an approximate level.
 However, the optimization goes much smoother than in the Lagaris \textit{et al.} approach.
 This new approach was formulated by Raissi \textit{et al.} \cite{raissi2017physicsI,raissi2017physicsII,RAISSI2019686} and called \textit{Physics Informed Neural Network} (PINN).
 Two classes of problems were discussed: data-driven solutions and data-driven discovery of PDEs.
 The PINN method has been popular, and it has been exploited for forward and inverse types of the problems \cite{Mishra_2021,mishra2021estimates,mishra2021estimates,Sirignano_2018,Lu_2021,Haghighat2020,thuerey2021pbdl,hao2023pinnacle,Jiang2022,Subramanian22,PDE-Net2017}.
 An extensive literature review on PINNs is given by Cuomo \textit{et al.} \cite{cuomo2022scientific}.

 Karniadakis \textit{et al.} \cite{KarniadakisPINNreview} provides a comprehensive review of the PINN approach.
-In particular, they point out the major difficulties of the approach, namely, the problem of tuning the hyperparameters, fixing relative weights between various terms in the loss function, and the convergence to the global minimum.
-The PINN idea can be naturally extended to a broader class of problems than PDEs, in which the neural networks or machine learning systems are adapted to solve the problem or to optimize the system that solves the problem, see reviews by Faroughi \textit{et al.}~\cite{faroughi2023physicsguided} (the physics guided, informed, and encoded neural network approaches), Meng \textit{et al.} \cite{Meng2022} and Hao \textit{et al.} \cite{hao2023physicsinformed} (physics informed machine learning including PINNs).
+In particular, they point out the major difficulties of the approach, namely, convergence to the global minimum, hyperparameter tuning, and fixing relative weights among the terms in the loss function.
+In particular, the last problem is addressed in this paper.
+The PINN idea can be naturally extended to a broader class of problems than PDEs, in which the NNs or machine learning systems are adapted to solve the problem or to optimize the system that solves the problem, see reviews by Faroughi \textit{et al.}~\cite{faroughi2023physicsguided} (the physics guided, informed, and encoded neural network approaches), Meng \textit{et al.} \cite{Meng2022} and Hao \textit{et al.} \cite{hao2023physicsinformed} (physics informed machine learning including PINNs).

-Artificial neural networks have been studied for more than sixty years \cite{Rosenblatt62,hertz2018introduction,Goodfellow-et-al-2016,Sejnowski18}.
-Before the deep learning revolution, shallow feed-forward neural networks had been extensively studied.
-Algorithms for treatments of the networks have been developed.
-However, many of the achievements for shallow networks do not apply to deep neural networks because of the complexity of the DL system.
-Nevertheless, even for the small NNs, there were several difficulties that one had to face, namely, overfitting problem, choice of the proper network architecture and model hyperparameters, and estimation of the uncertainties in network predictions.
+Artificial NNs have been studied for more than sixty years \cite{Rosenblatt62,hertz2018introduction,Goodfellow-et-al-2016,Sejnowski18}.
+Before the DL revolution, shallow feed-forward neural networks had been extensively studied.
+However, many of the achievements for shallow networks do not apply to deep neural networks because of the complexity of the DL systems.
+Nevertheless, even for the small NNs, there were several difficulties that one had to face, namely, overfitting problem, choice of the proper network architecture\footnote{The choice of the network architecture seems to be even more important for shallow than deep NNs.} and fixing hyperparameters, and estimation of the uncertainties in network predictions.
 Bayesian statistics offer systematic methods that allow one to overcome these difficulties.
-Hence, in the nineties of the XX century, the Bayesian methods were discussed and adapted for artificial neural networks \cite{Bishop_book}.
+Hence, in the nineties of the XX century, the Bayesian methods were discussed and adapted for artificial NNs~\cite{Bishop_book}.